simpleboypal/simpleboypal/README.md

 - 👋 Hi, I’m @simpleboypal
-- 👀 I’m interested in Web Design front end and backend
+- 👀 I’m interested in Web Design front end and backend, Flutter
-- 🌱 I’m currently learning Larvarel
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on Wordpress, react ,larvarel
+- 💞️ I’m looking to collaborate on Wordpress, react ,larvarel , flutter
 - 📫 How to reach me ...

 <!---